Plant-Coach/plant_coach_be/README.md

 - [ ] As a User
 - [ ] I can visit `/` and see an option to login or create an account
 - [ ] When I select "Create an Account"
-- [ ] I can create an account with name, email, password, and my zip code
+- [ ] I see fields to enter name, email, password, and zip code
-- [ ] And when I select "Create"
+- [ ] And when I click "Create"
 - [ ] I am taken to an empty dashboard with columns for:
     -`My Saved Plants`
     -`Plants Waiting to Start`